oriuminc/myplanet_workstation/README.md

         sudo gem install soloist librarian

-- Until I get this working on the fly, open `soloistrc` and swap the value `homebase` for your own system username.
 - You'll also want to comment out the recipe `myplanet_workstation::homesick_castles`, as it tries to load my public and private dotfiles, and will fail without my SSH keys.